 Gradient presets and styles listed in the Presets and Styles panels can be edited using the gradient selector view, by double clicking the gradient.
-Gradient presets and styles can be used to easily store and apply frequently used gradients.
+Gradient presets and styles can be used to easily store, manage and select frequently used gradients.

 - Select the object whose shape will be used to create the gradient shape.

 - To create a linear gradient shape the object must have an open shape.
 In this case, select the Create Linear Shape Preset command to create a preset, or the Create Linear Shape Style command to create a style from the gradient panel menu.

 - To create a concentric gradient shape the object must have an closed shape.
 In this case, select the Create Concentric Shape Preset command to create a preset, or the Create Concentric Shape Style command to create a style from the gradient panel menu.

 - To create a conical gradient shape the object must have an open shape.
 In this case, select the Create Conical Shape Preset command to create a preset, or the Create Conical Shape Style command to create a style from the gradient panel menu.

 When creating a gradient shape preset or style, a modal view is shown to set the preset or style name and other attributes specific to the gradient shape.
 After the selections made in the view are confirmed, the new gradient shape is added to the shape lists of the gradient panel and view.